Alexander Kerfoot

-Alexander Douglas Kerfoot (born August 11, 1994) is a Canadian professional ice hockey forward and alternate captain for the Utah Mammoth of the National Hockey League (NHL).
-He was selected in the fifth round, 150th overall, by the New Jersey Devils in the 2012 NHL entry draft and has previously played in the NHL for the Colorado Avalanche, Toronto Maple Leafs and Arizona Coyotes.
+Alexander Douglas Kerfoot (born August 11, 1994) is a Canadian professional ice hockey player who is a forward for the Nashville Predators of the National Hockey League (NHL).
+He was selected in the fifth round, 150th overall, by the New Jersey Devils in the 2012 NHL entry draft and has previously played in the NHL for the Colorado Avalanche, Toronto Maple Leafs, Arizona Coyotes and Utah Mammoth.

 Playing career

 Amateur

 Kerfoot was drafted as a youth in the 12th round, 254th overall, by the Seattle Thunderbirds of the Western Hockey League (WHL) in the 2009 WHL bantam draft.
 A Vancouver native, Kerfoot opted to play as a midget with the Vancouver NorthWest Giants in the BC Hockey Major Midget League (BCMML) alongside future NHLer Sam Reinhart and future PWHLer Kaleigh Fratkin.
 In his second season with the Giants in 2011, Kerfoot led the team alongside Reinhart to the championship.
 He led the BCMML with 72 assists and 108 points before earning MVP honours at the Telus Cup.
 He finished the 2010–11 season by joining the Coquitlam Express of the British Columbia Hockey League (BCHL).

 On May 30, 2011, Kerfoot agreed to return to the Express for the 2011–12 season while completing his final year of high school at Collingwood School.
 In the midst of the season, Kerfoot was selected to play for the Team Canada West squad at the World Junior A Challenge in Langley, British Columbia.
 He scored the winning goal in overtime to defeat Sweden in the semi-finals in which the team advanced to eventually win the gold medal.
 Kerfoot also enjoyed a standout season with the Express, placing third on the team after recording 25 goals and 44 assists (69 points) in 51 games.
 He earned recognition in collecting the Coastal Rookie of the Year honours and a place in the All-Rookie Team and was announced in the First All-Star Team while winning the Bob Fenton Trophy as the BCHL's most sportsmanlike player.